List of McDonald’s Mascots

 Who doesn’t know Ronald McDonald?
 Even if you didn’t grow up in the 80s or 90s you have heard the name before and can picture the big red shoes.
 He’s the face of one of the world’s most famous fast-food chains – McDonald’s.
 But did you know he’s not the only mascot the company has ever had?
 Throughout its history, McDonald’s has had a whole cast of quirky, lovable, and let’s face it sometimes creepy characters to represent the famous brand.

 These mascots have played a big role in the success of McDonald’s.
 They have helped put a face to the company and better connect with customers, most importantly children, by making the brand more relatable and fun.
-From advertising campaigns to Happy Meals, these mascots have become a staple of the McDonald’s brand.
+From advertising campaigns to Happy Meal Toys, these mascots have become a staple of the McDonald’s brand.
 Although many characters have fallen by the waist side over the years a few continue to be a key part of the company’s marketing efforts.

 List Of McDonald’s Mascots